tyntec/api-samples/sms-integrations/mews/README.md

 * An integration configured in Mews Operations to receive reservation events.
 * A customer with a phone number in Mews.
 * At least two active products in Mews.
+* A mobile phone with a different phone number.
+* A public URL of this app (e.g. a URL generated via ngrok).

 ## Installation